boydnorwood/tannerlinsley.com/pages/blog/from-static-site-generation-to-serverless-prerendering.md

 Over the last few months, I have been investigating serverless functions as a new tool for scalability and dynamic website generation.
 I was wondering how serverless functions could compliment static content and eventually found the article: [Serverless Prerendering](https://zeit.co/blog/serverless-pre-rendering) (SPR) from Next.js's blog.
 The concepts involved are really simple to understand and really resonated with me.

-The issues that I was trying to solved with scalability and flexibility could theoretically be solved with SPR, so I dug right in.
+The issues that I was trying to solve with scalability and flexibility could theoretically be solved with SPR, so I dug right in.
 After a lot of experimentation and discussion in the community, I'm convinced for now that Next.js is the platform that comes closest to my ideals.

 ## Next.js...
 Really?